 MOST COMMON NUTRIENT DEFICIENCIES

-Some of the most common nutrient deficiencies, prevalent among our population, are Vitamin B12, folic acid (Vitamin B9), Vitamin D, magnesium, iron, and other antioxidants & minerals.
+Some of the most common nutrient deficiencies and vitamin deficiencies prevalent among our population, are Vitamin B12, folic acid (Vitamin B9), Vitamin D, magnesium, iron, and other antioxidants & minerals.
 Vitamin B12 isn’t naturally occurring in the human body.
+Therefore, vitamin b12 deficiency is common.
 As we eat and excrete, it isn’t stored for long in our bodies either.
 The most common sources of Vitamin B12 are meat, seafood, dairy, and certain plant-based milk, as well.
 A loss of this vitamin can cause pale skin, tiredness, depression, constipation, diarrhea, gas, heart palpitations, and nerve problems.
 6

 A folic acid (Vitamin B9) deficiency can result in similar problems, and in the long-term, it can affect your immunity and DNA structure.
 This vitamin is in charge of your red blood cell production, DNA repair, and DNA formulation.
 Our body absorbs folate through citrus fruits and leafy green vegetables.
 Like, most other Vitamins, our body doesn’t naturally store or produce B9.
 7